arneeichholtz/msc-thesis/README.md

 - If GPU memory is constrained: lower `per_device_train_batch_size` or enable gradient accumulation in training scripts (if implemented).
 - If you encounter dataset auth/acceptance errors when calling `datasets.load_dataset('timit_asr')`, follow the Hugging Face datasets prompts to accept TIMIT licensing.
 - For reproducibility, set seeds in the training scripts (look for `seed` in the codebase) and pin `transformers` and `datasets` versions in `requirements.txt`.

-If you want, I can:
-- Add example command-line flags to each training script to override `config.yml` values.
-- Add a short `scripts/` folder with example `bash` jobs to run common experiments.

----
-Updated README to document config.yml options and script mappings.
-If you want a more compact quick-reference table or auto-generated help extracted from the code, tell me which format you prefer.